arkmanager/ark-server-tools/README.md

 NB: You may want to change the `bash -s` parameter to fit your steam user if different from `steam`.

-This will copy the `arkmanager` and the `arkdaemon` to the proper directories and will create an empty log directory in `/var/log` for ARK Server Tools.
+This will copy the `arkmanager` script and its daemon to the proper directories and will create an empty log directory in `/var/log` for ARK Server Tools.

 ## Configure ARK Server